Work a Plot

 DUMPSTERS

-Two dumpsters will be provided from Labor Day weekend until the garden closes.
+Dumpsters will be provided from Labor Day weekend until the garden closes.
 They will be located in the north parking lot near the two main gates.
 These are explicitly for the refuse you remove from your plot.
-When a dumpster is full, do not pile refuse around it; the trash removal company will not pick up refuse on the ground.
-Instead, consider bagging your refuse, keeping it on your plot until the dumpsters have been emptied and then putting it in.
+When a dumpster is full, do not pile refuse around it because the trash removal company will not pick up refuse that is left on the ground.
+Instead, consider bagging your refuse, keeping it on your plot until the dumpsters have been emptied and then putting it into a dumpster.
 While the dumpsters are available until closing day, it is wise to get your plot cleaned early and your refuse into an available dumpster, as things tend to get backed up in the last ten days before closing.

 GARDEN LOCKED FOR WINTER